 This post may include affiliate links, please read our disclaimer.

-Prague with kids – Things to see & Do in this beautiful city
+Prague with kids – The Very Best Things To See & Do

 The excitement of being in Prague with kids immediately took hold.
 The kids loved it, which is always a positive when entering a new city.

 With caravan in tow, we headed along the river to Autocamp Trojská, a pleasant little campsite that also provides B&B accommodation inside the family home.
 It is one of the few places that stays open all year round for caravans, motor homes and even tent camping.

 A 15 minute journey on the nearby tram, and we were in the centre of what is one of the most beautiful cities in the world.
 The architecture and atmosphere of Prague’s Old Town, quite literally, stopped us in our tracks.

 Excavations of cellars going down several levels show that the area has been inhabited since the turn of the first millennium, possibly well before then.
 The centre of the Old Town, appropriately named Old Town Square, has served as Prague’s main marketplace for over 1000 years.

 The ideal place to become acquainted with Prague.
 Spend time exploring some of the ancient cobbled lane ways that radiate from this area in many directions.